Adithyadk/OCR-Optical-Character-Recognition/README.md

 * Implement techniques for handling noise and distortions in the images.
 * Increase the model complexity for improved accuracy.

-I hope this README provides a comprehensive overview of your project!

 ## Key Features